knobs-dials/live-hasher/README.md

 ### Notes:
-* One thread per directory argument, which can help speed when they are on different mounts.

-* code can read/check MD5 or SHA1.
-Writing is currently only SHA1

-* checker code is basically just equivalent to md5sum -c / sha1sum -c

 * tries to avoid losing work with an ill-placed Ctrl-C:
   * new hashfile is saved to a temporary file, then moved into place
   * hashfile is written every-so-many files (default 500) and every-so-many bytes bytes (default 1GB)

+* we can read/check MD5 or SHA1.
+We currently only write SHA1

+* One thread per directory argument, which can help speed when they are on different mounts.

+* checker code is basically just equivalent to md5sum -c / sha1sum -c

 * prints/stores relative paths  (internally it's absolute)